kmacdon/academic-kickstart/content/post/suicide_analysis.markdown

 <img src="/post/suicide_analysis_files/figure-html/unnamed-chunk-18-1.png" width="768" style="display: block; margin: auto;" />

-The scatterplot of the residucals doesn't show any pattern, but the histogram is clearly not normally distributed.
+The scatterplot of the residuals doesn't show any pattern, but the histogram is clearly not normally distributed.
 Combined with the lower $ R^2 $ value, I would conclude that population density is a better predictor of suicide rate than gun ownership.

 #### Both Variables